-The International Egg Foundation (IEF) is an independent charitable foundation that has been established to improve nutrition, health and education in developing countries, by increasing egg production and consumption.
+The International Egg Foundation (IEF) is an independent charitable foundation that has been established to improve nutrition, health and education in low- and middle-income countries by increasing egg production and consumption.

 The aim of the IEF is to create an independent and sustainable food supply promoting self-sufficiency to improve the lives of expectant mothers, infants, children and families, now and in the future.
-We want to provide people living in developing countries with the means and methods to access high-quality egg protein and help boost their natural immunity levels.
+We want to provide people living in low- and middle-income countries with the means and methods to access high-quality egg protein and help boost their natural immunity levels.